Vascular Access Procedures

 What veins are most commonly approached for peripheral intravenous access?

-The lesser saphenous vein crosses the lateral malleolus.
+- The lesser saphenous vein runs anterior to the medial malleolus, while the small saphenous vein crosses the lateral malleolus.

 The location of other veins of the feet and hands, although often useful, are quite variable.